Walter Schuck: Childhood, education and early career

 In February 1939, Schuck attended a three-month course at the Luftfahrttechnische Schule (aeronautical technical school) at Bonn-Hangelar.
-Following this, he was transferred back to Quakenbrück, this time to the A/B Fliegerschule (flight school for the pilot license) of Fliegerausbildungsregiment 82 (flight training regiment).
+Following this, he was transferred back to Quakenbrück, this time to the A/B Fliegerschule (flight school for the pilot license) of Fliegerausbildungs-Regiment 82 (flight training regiment).
 Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
 A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
 The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.
 Schuck logged his first solo flight after only 18 takeoff and landings.
 Normally the first solo flight was flown after 30 to 40 accompanied flights.
 Schuck completed his B2 flight training just prior to the start of the Battle of France on 10 May 1940.
 He received his A/B pilot license on 14 May 1940.

 Schuck initially wanted to become an aerial reconnaissance pilot, flying the Dornier Do 17.
 However, due to disciplinary problems following unauthorized aerobatics on a Focke-Wulf Fw 56 "Stösser" and an open conflict with his commanding officer, Oberleutnant Brunner, Schuck ran the risk of a potential court-martial.
 To avoid further escalations Schuck was transferred to the Jagdfliegerschule (fighter pilot school) at Werneuchen.
 He arrived at Werneuchen on 16 June 1940 where he was assigned to the 3.
 Staffel (3rd squadron).
 The entire Gruppe was under the command of Oberleutnant Klaus Quaet-Faslem.
 Schuck's fighter pilot instructor was Oberfeldwebel Hobe, who was aware of Schuck's disciplinary history.
 Hobe commented "Schuck, we don't want problems here.
 We now go on a test flight and I am sure that you will be leaving afterwards".
 Fearful that this might have end his flying career, Schuck followed Hobe's every maneuver, which impressed Quaet-Faslem who had witnessed their test flight.
 Schuck's flying career was saved.
 At Werneuchen the pilots were first trained on the Messerschmitt Bf 109 B-2, later the Bf 109 E-1, which had a more powerful engine.
 Schuck scored more than 90% hits during target practice, the highest score then achieved at Werneuchen.
 After his graduation from the fighter pilot school, he was transferred to the 3.
 Staffel of Ergänzungsjagdgruppe Merseburg (Supplementary Fighter Group) on 2 September 1940.